jfields4733/Jordan/-4LotsOfGates/README.md

 This course is asking you to document circuits first with the port diagram and then screen shots of Vivado and finally a discussion of testing.
 You are in the role of an engineering using Vivado on a project. *Which verilog version of the project_1 circuit (simple or complex) should be entered into Vivado?
 When is a more complex circuit a good thing and a simplified, reduced circuit a bad thing?*

 Suppose you are engineer designing the Vivado software.
-You get the question from a customer, a fellow engineer using Vivado: "Why doesn't Vivado see one circuit?" *How would you answer this question?*
+You get the question from a customer, a fellow engineer using Vivado: "Why doesn't Vivado see one circuit?"
+Read this [forum post](https://forums.xilinx.com/t5/Synthesis/Question-about-LUT-usage-in-a-very-very-simple-combinatorial/td-p/221143).  *What is your answer to this question?*

 You are student at a university. *Why would professors demand in the first course on digital circuit design that you learn  [Karnaugh Maps,](https://en.wikipedia.org/wiki/Karnaugh_map)  [Quine McCluskey Algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm), and  [Petrick Cover](https://en.wikipedia.org/wiki/Petrick%27s_method)* ?